SAP-samples/kyma-runtime-extension-samples/frontend-ui5-mssql/README.md

 # Overview

-This sample provides a frontend sapui5 app which can be configured with any of the sample order apis.
+This sample provides a frontend sapui5 app which can be configured with any of the sample order APIs.

 This sample demonstrates:

 - Creating a development namespace in Kyma Runtime.
-- Configuring and building a sapui5 docker image
+- Configuring and building a SAPUI5 docker image
 - Deploying a the frontent in the Kyma runtime which includes
-  - A config map containg the url to the backend api
+  - A config map containg the url to the backend API
-  - A deployment of the frontent image with the config map mounted to a volumn
+  - A deployment of the frontend image with the config map mounted to a volume
   - A service to expose the UI to other Kubernetes resources
-  - An API to expose the frontend externally
+  - An API to expose the frontend application externally

 ## Prerequisites

-- SAP Cloud Platform Extension Factory, Kyma Runtime instance
+- SAP Cloud Platform, Kyma Runtime instance
 - [Docker](https://www.docker.com/)
 - [Node.js](https://nodejs.org/en/)
 - [UI5 Tooling](https://github.com/SAP/ui5-tooling)